Jlbillig/SAEKI-ONTOLOGY-DEMO/README.md

 - material batch id
 - inspection result

-This makes the project reproducible and reviewable while still demonstrating the operational logic of a CNC traceability system.
+This makes the project reproducible and reviewable while demonstrating the operational logic of a CNC traceability system.

 ## Ontology terms